earthly/website/blog/_posts/2023-05-09-docker-image-storage-on-host.md

     Learn how Docker images are stored on the host machine and gain a deeper understanding of Docker image management.
 Discover the internals of Docker images, including layers, DiffIDs, and ChainIDs, and explore the storage drivers used by Docker.
 last_modified_at: 2023-07-19
 ---
-**We're [Earthly](https://earthly.dev/).
-We make building software simpler and therefore faster using containerization.
-Do a lot with Docker images?
-Earthly could simplify the process for you.
-[Give it a try](/).**
+**In this article, you'll learn how to optimize Docker image builds.
+Earthly makes the process reproducible and cache-efficient, providing a smooth experience for Docker enthusiasts.
+[Check it out](/).**

 Developers and system administrators can create, deploy, and run distributed applications using the Docker platform.
 Docker containers, which offer a constant and isolated environment for applications to execute in, are running instances of [Docker](/blog/rails-with-docker) images.
 They [make](/blog/makefiles-on-windows) it simple to maintain, scale, and guarantee that applications function reliably across many contexts.